Emysly/SinglyList/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # CountNodes
-## Java program to create a singly linked list of n nodes and count the number of nodes
+## A program to create a singly linked list of n nodes and count the number of nodes

 In this program, we need to create a singly linked list and count the nodes present in the list.